 8. Conclusion

-In this article, you have learned the syntax of the for loop in R and how to use it to iterate each element of Vector, List.
-For Loop is a basic statement that exists in any programming language when you want to repeat a task a defined number of times.
-There are three types of loops in R the for
+In this article, you learned about the concept of for loops in R and how we can iterate each element of Vector, and List using these loops.
+A for loop is a basic statement in any programming language when you want to repeat a task a defined number of times.
+R provides multiple types of loops such as the for

 loop, the while